Sriraj-dev/Sriraj-dev/README.md

 - 👋 Hi, I’m @Sriraj-dev
-- 👀 I’m interested in AppDevelopment(Flutter) and GameDevelopment
+- 👀 I’m interested in AppDevelopment and GameDevelopment
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me - palakurthi.sriraj.eee20@itbhu.ac.in
+- 📫 How to reach me - Psriraj1902@gmail.com

 <!---
 Sriraj-dev/Sriraj-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.